How to Avoid Breaking Physics With Your “What If” Question

 “What If” Questions That Can Be Answered but with Some Difficulty

 Some “what if” questions may vastly exceed our present or anticipated future technological limitations, but although we don’t know how they could be accomplished we can still apply the laws of physics to determine what would happen.
-For example: “what would happen to the earth’s orbit if the sun were to suddenly explode into nothing but massless photons?”
+For example: “What would happen to the earth’s orbit if the sun were to explode into nothing but massless photons?”
 Although we don’t know how to do that on the scale of the sun, we do have lots of experience converting small amounts of matter into photons, and we do have theories that describe the gravitational effect of light, so this question exceeds our technological capability to implement, but not our theoretical capability to analyze.
 Usually, forum members will not hesitate to answer such questions as posed.

 Sometimes it is exceptionally difficult for students to recognize the distinction between an answerable (sun turns into photons) and a non-answerable (sun disappears) “what if” question.
 What we often try to do with such questions is to propose a modification that is answerable, usually along with an explanation about why the original question was not answerable.

-Unfortunately, sometimes the questioner misclassifies their “what if” question in their own mind.
+Unfortunately, sometimes the questioner misclassifies their “what if” question in their mind.
 They think that it is of the answerable “technological limitations” type and do not realize that it is of the unanswerable “violates physical laws” type.
 Frequent responses that indicate this are along the lines of “it is just hypothetical” or “this is only a thought experiment”.
-Unfortunately, this response indicates a failure to grasp the physical law which is being violated and understand the nature of the “what if” question.
+Unfortunately, this response indicates a failure to grasp the physical law that is being violated and understand the nature of the “what if” question.
 If this is your situation, then we encourage you to ask about the details of the physical law that is being violated and how it applies to your scenario.
 Often, this is where the interconnectedness of scientific laws becomes apparent and can lead to a much better understanding.

 Suggestions For the Student